yanhong-lbh/text_or_pixels/README.md

 - **Competitive performance** on long-context retrieval and summarization tasks

 <img src="images/text_token_tolerance.png" alt="Text Token Tolerance" width="50%">
 *Figure 2: Text token tolerance analysis.
-The maximum text tokens $m^\star$ that can be preserved without accuracy loss, plotted against the visual tokens $k$ generated from the image.
-Results show a consistent reduction of roughly $1/2$ in decoder tokens.*
+The maximum text tokens that can be preserved without accuracy loss, plotted against the visual tokens generated from the image.
+Results show a consistent reduction of roughly 1/2 in decoder tokens.*

 ## Installation